rokath/tcobs/docs/TCOBSSpecification.md

 ##  1. <a name='Preface'></a> Preface

+* TCOBS was originally developed as an optional [*Trice*](https://github.com/rokath/trice) part and that's the **T** is standing for.
+* TCOBS is stand-alone usable in any project for package framing with data minimizing.
+* Use cases in mind are speed, limited bandwidth and long time data recording in the field.
-* TCOBS is a different kind of [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) encoding, inspired by [rlercobs](https://docs.rs/kolben/0.0.3/kolben/rlercobs/index.html) with focus on speed and future improvement.
+* TCOBS is a different kind of [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) package framing, inspired by [rlercobs](https://docs.rs/kolben/0.0.3/kolben/rlercobs/index.html) with focus on speed and minimizing size.
 * TCOBS uses various chained sigil bytes to achieve an additional lossless compression if possible.
 * Each encoded package ends with an additional sigil byte and has in the worst case 1 additional byte per 32 bytes, but usually the encoded data are smaller than the unencoded because of the compression.
   * TCOBS encoding with an ending sigil byte is inspired also by [rCOBS](https://github.com/Dirbaio/rcobs).
 It allows a straight forward encoding avoiding lookahead and makes this way the embedded device code simpler.
 * `0` is used as delimiter byte.

-###  1.1. <a name='Comment'></a>Comment
+###  Why not in 2 steps?

-* Generally it is better do this task in two separate steps: compression and COBS encoding.
+* Generally it is better to do compression and COBS encoding separate.
 This is true if size and time do not really matter.
-* The [*Trice*](https://github.com/rokath/trice) messages are typically in the range of 16 bytes and only a run-length encoding (RLE) makes sense for real-time compression.
+* The expected messages are typically in the range of 2 to 300 bytes, sometimes longer, and only a run-length encoding then makes sense for real-time compression.
 * Separating RLE and COBS costs more time (2 processing loops) and does not allow to squeeze out the last byte.
 * With the TCOBS algorithm, in only one processing loop a slightly smaller transfer packet size is expected, combined with more speed.
-* Use cases are immediate *Trice* mode and long time data recording in the field.
-* The user can choose the *Trice* encoding method during configuration.

 ##  2. <a name='COBSDataDisruption'></a>COBS Data Disruption